roudanlazim/tracking_openai/readme.md

 1. Install dependencies in requirements
-2. Set enviroment
+2. Set and activate enviroment -(CMD) python -m venv tracking_openai_env > tracking_openai_env\Scripts\activate
-4. activate environment - env\Scripts\activate
+4. Install dependencies  -pip install -r requirements.txt
 5. Run the script -

 Ensure all of the json, csv and other files are present for it to work.